gurujerry/ccbc/README.md

 Or
 - Download this repo as a zip file and extract it

+> Note: Older versions of docker compose will use the `docker-compose` command versus the newer `docker compose` command

 # Setup
 See setup instructions in comments below
 ```bash